Frequently Asked Questions

 Can I make a partial payment?

-You can make a payment for a specific amount by entering that amount in the payment box on the "Enter Payment Amount" page.
-Once you begin entering echeck information, the amount cannot be changed except to cancel the transaction and begin again.
+You can make a payment for a specific amount by clicking on "More Payment Options" and entering that amount in the payment box that you would like to pay.
 NOTE: your current account balance must equal at least $1.00 or payment will not be allowed.

 Why does it say that payment is not allowed?

 If your current balance is less than one dollar you will not be able to make a payment.
 Also if the system is unavailable for any reason, you will not be able to complete a payment.
 You may try again at a later time.